Transition to Zero-Emission Bus Study

 A decade of development in Manitoba

-The current Transition to Zero Emission Bus Study builds on trailblazing local efforts to develop and test electric bus technology for use in a cold-climate province.
+The Transition to Zero Emission Bus Program builds on trailblazing local efforts to develop and test electric bus technology for use in a cold-climate province.
 Electric bus activities began in Manitoba in 2010, when the Province of Manitoba signed an MOU with Mitsubishi Heavy Industries to develop and demonstrate electric buses.

 In 2012, a demonstration began using a prototype bus built with Mitsubishi’s battery technology and Manitoba bus manufacturer New Flyer’s advanced Xcelsior glider platform.
 The bus was used to shuttle Manitoba Hydro employees between its headquarters on Portage Avenue and a location on Taylor Avenue, where a rapid-charger was temporarily located.